Managing your assets and debts

 Note

-This means that any changes to the value/balance of the asset or liability will be accurately reflected on the calendar, and, ultimately, in your Net Worth graph.
+This means that any changes to the value/balance of the asset or debt will be accurately reflected on the calendar, and, ultimately, in your Net Worth graph.

 For detail on how to do this see below

-Updating the value of an asset or liability from the Calendar page
+Updating the value of an asset or a debt from the Calendar page

 It's best to do this via the Calendar page.